qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 ## Detailed procedure

 ### 1. Navigate to SageMaker
-- In the AWS Console, search for **SageMaker** and select **SageMaker - Build, Train, and Deploy Models**.
+- In the AWS Console, search for **SageMaker**.
+Protip: select the star icon to save SageMaker as a bookmark in your AWS toolbar
+- Select **SageMaker - Build, Train, and Deploy Models**.
-- Click **Set up for single user** (if prompted) and wait for the SageMaker domain to spin up.
-- Under **S3 Resource Configurations**, select the S3 bucket you created earlier containing your dataset.

 ### 2. Create a new notebook instance
-- In the SageMaker menu, go to **Notebooks > Notebook instances**, then click **Create notebook instance**.
+- In the SageMaker left-side menu, click on **Notebooks**, then click **Create notebook instance**.
-- **Notebook name**: Enter a name (e.g., `Titanic-ML-Notebook`).
+- **Notebook name**: Enter a name that reflects your notebook's project and purpose.
+Hackathon attendees should follow this convention: TeamName_YourName_Dataset_Purpose_Model(s) (e.g., `MyAwesomeTeam_ChrisEndemann_TitanicData_Train-Tune_XGBoost-NN`).
 - **Instance type**: Start with a small instance type, such as `ml.t3.medium`.
 You can scale up later as needed for intensive tasks, which will be managed by launching separate training jobs from this notebook.
+For guidance on common instances for ML procedures, refer to this [spreadsheet](https://docs.google.com/spreadsheets/d/1uPT4ZAYl_onIl7zIjv5oEAdwy4Hdn6eiA9wVfOBbHmY/edit?usp=sharing).
 - **Permissions and encryption**:
    - **IAM role**: Choose an existing role or create a new one. **Hackathon attendees should select 'ml-sagemaker-use'**.
 The role should include the `AmazonSageMakerFullAccess` policy to enable access to AWS services like S3.
    - **Root access**: Choose to enable or disable root access.
 If you’re comfortable with managing privileges, enabling root access allows for additional flexibility in package installation.